satra124/emco-base-test/docs/design/gitops_support.md

 git push
 ```

 **Note:** following the steps above for a public GitHub repo will expose the access token to the Internet, thus making the entire deployment vulnerable.
 Either make sure the repository is private, or install monitor via another method such as a direct `kubectl apply -f [prefix/]monitor.yaml` on the GKE clusters.
+By default monitor uses the core Git APIs for interacting with Git Server.
+Instead, to use GitHub REST APIs for interacting with Github server, additonally set git.gittype=github in the helm install monitor step.

 #### Git repo structure